-Another great way to boost your immune system is to increase your consumption of "healthy bacteria" that provide vital support to your microbiome—the fauna and flora of the intestinal tract.
+Another great way to support your immune system is to increase your consumption of "healthy bacteria" that provide vital support to your microbiome—the fauna and flora of the intestinal tract.
 These healthy microorganisms, in turn, offer essential support to the immune system.

 One of the best ways of doing this is to up your intake of probiotic-rich foods such as yogurt, kefir, sour cream, cottage cheese, sauerkraut, kimchi, miso, tempeh, and kombucha.
 Try to include one or two of these with your meals every day.

 Helpful tip: Be sure to look for the "live active cultures" label on the package, to ensure you're getting the full probiotic benefit.

 Drink plenty of fresh, filtered water.
 Adequate fluid intake allows the body to effectively flush out toxins (through sweating and urination) and keeps the cells healthy.